Best 4th of July Fireworks & Festivals SF Bay Area 2019

 Insider tips on what to do around the San Franciso Bay area this 4th of July weekend.
-Note: July 4th is on Tuesday and some of the events below happen on the preceding Saturday and Sunday, 7/1/17-7/2/17.
+Note: July 4th is on Thursday and some of the events below happen on the following Saturday and Sunday, 7/6/19-7/7/19.
 Below are some of the best 4th of July festivals and fireworks we’ve personally enjoyed.
 Also, see here and here for more general guides to festivities around the entire Bay area.

-Admission is free to all the events listed below but expect parking problems whichever one you select.
-They are all good and thus very popular.
+Admission is free to most of the events listed below but expect parking problems whichever one you select.
+They are all good (except for the horrible crowds) and thus very popular.

 San Francisco Fourth of July Waterfront Celebration